My Thyroid Relief

 Stevia

-Stevia is obtained from the leaves of the Stevia rebaudiana plant.
-People have used this natural, calorie-free sweetener for centuries.
-It doesn’t affect blood sugar levels, so individuals should consume it moderately.
-Stevia is obtained from the leaves of the Stevia rebaudiana plant.
-People have used this natural, calorie-free sweetener for centuries.
+Stevia comes from the leaves of the Stevia rebaudiana plant.
+This natural, calorie-free sweetener has been used for centuries.
 It doesn’t affect blood sugar levels, making it an excellent option for those managing diabetes or looking to reduce their sugar intake.
 Stevia is available in various forms, including liquid drops, powder, and granules, making it versatile for different culinary uses.
 However, individuals should consume it moderately to avoid any potential side effects, such as gastrointestinal discomfort.

 Monk Fruit Sweetener